AmoghCreator/downpour-task/README.md

 To Install this project

-1. first clone this repository
+1. Extract zip into your desired location

-2. then navigate to the directory where the repository is cloned
+3. then navigate to the extracted directory

 3. change directory to client